coder/sshcode/README.md

 ### Custom settings directories

-If you're using an alternative release of VS Code such as VS Code Insiders, you will need to specify your configuration directory through the `VSCODE_CONFIG_DIR` environment variable.
+If you're using an alternative release of VS Code such as VS Code Insiders, you must specify your configuration directory through the `VSCODE_CONFIG_DIR` environment variable.

-The following will make `sshcode` work with VS Code insiders:
+The following will make `sshcode` work with VS Code Insiders:

 ```bash
 export VSCODE_CONFIG_DIR="$HOME/.config/Code - Insiders/User"